pydata/xarray/DATATREE_MIGRATION_GUIDE.md

 .. important

    There are breaking changes!
-You should not expect that code written with `xarray-contrib/datatree` will work without modifications.
+You should not expect that code written with `xarray-contrib/datatree` will work without any modifications.
    At the absolute minimum you will need to change the top-level import statement, but there are other changes too.

 We have made various changes compared to the prototype version.
-These can be split into two main types: minor API changes, which mostly consist of renaming methods to be more self-consistent, and some deeper data model changes, which affect the hierarchal structure itself.
+These can be split into three categories: minor API changes, which mostly consist of renaming methods to be more self-consistent; and some deeper data model changes, which affect the hierarchal structure itself; and integration with xarray's IO backends.

 ### Data model changes